Groups

 Visit the ESIG website.

-The Entertainment Studies Interest Group was established in 2000.
-ESIG represents a unique niche in AEJMC.
-It is the only interest group or division that specializes in entertainment studies, which includes sports, video games and entertainment media.
-ESIG provides unique programming and serves as a research outlet in the areas of research, teaching and PF&R. ESIG is a frequent co-sponsor a mid-winter convention geared toward graduate students.
+The Entertainment Studies Interest Group (ESIG), which was established in 2000 as a unique niche within AEJMC.
+ESIG is the only interest group or division that specializes in entertainment studies, covering a broad range of disciplines including sports, video games, and entertainment media.

 Visit the ICIG website.

-The Internships & Careers Interest Group (ICIG), established 1994, exists to promote knowledge about careers and internships in journalism and mass communication to AEJMC’s membership and to educators and professionals everywhere.
-Our membership is open to any educator or professional with an interest in journalism careers and includes faculty members, administrators, career counselors and journalism practitioners.
-We sponsor convention programming that aims to explore important issues and recent trends regarding careers in the various journalism fields and industries.
-We encourage and support research that examines critical issues in the field experience, service-learning and career worlds.
+Established in 1994, the Internships and Careers Interest Group is dedicated to promoting knowledge about careers and internships in journalism and mass communication to AEJMC’s membership, as well as to educators and professionals worldwide.
+Our membership is open to any educator or professional with an interest in journalism careers, including faculty members, administrators, career counselors, and journalism practitioners.

 Visit the PJIG website.